Moremar/IT_tutorials/Docker/README.md

 A **pod object** is the smallest unit in Kubernetes, it contains one or more containers (usually one).
 A pod can contain shared resources, like volumes, usable by all containers in the pod.
-A Pod has a cluster-internal IP address.
+A pod has a cluster-internal IP address.
 Containers inside a pod can communicate with each other using the `localhost` address (like in a task in AWS ECS).
 Pods are designed to be ephemeral, they are started, stopped and replaced by Kubernetes.
 Their internal data is lost, except what is saved in a volume.